opa334/SafariPlus/README.md

 ### Privacy
 - Force HTTPS (+ configurable exception sites)

-- Locked Tabs - Adds a lock-switch to every tab inside the tab switcher that, when enabled, prevents the specific tab from being closed until the switch is disabled again
+- Locked Tabs - Adds a lock switch to every tab inside the tab switcher that, when enabled, prevents the specific tab from being closed until the switch is disabled again

 - Biometric Protection - Require TouchID / FaceID verification for switching browsing modes, locking tabs, unlocking tabs or accessing locked tabs

 ### Uploads & Downloads
-- Upload Any File - An additonal option to the document sheet that can be used to upload any file on your root file system
+- Upload Any File - An additional option to the document sheet that can be used to upload any file on your root file system

-- Download Manager - Extensive enhancements to the downloading functionality of Safari, check out the preference page for more detailed info
+- Download Manager - Extensive enhancements to the downloading functionality of Safari, check the preference page for more detailed info

 ### Usability
-- Both Link Opening Options - Have the "Open in Background" option and the "Open in New Tab" option available alongside each other
+- Both Link Opening Options - Have both the "Open in Background" option and the "Open in New Tab" option available alongside each other

 - Open in Opposite Mode Option - Adds an option to open a long pressed URL in the respective other browsing mode

-- Desktop Mode Switch - A switch inside tab switcher that can be used to toggle desktop mode on / off globally
+- Desktop Mode Switch - A switch inside the tab switcher that can be used to toggle desktop mode on / off globally

-- Tab Manager - An easy way to batch-export, batch-close and batch-add tabs
+- Tab Manager - An easy way to batch-export, batch-close, and batch-add tabs

 - Disable Tab Limit - Disables the default tab limit (varies between devices)

 - Always Open Links in New Tab (+ Option to always open in background)

-- Disable tab swiping (Only available on iOS 12 and up)
+- Disable tab Swiping (Only available on iOS 12 and up)

 - Fully Disable Private Browsing